Imperial (2025 comic book): Main story

 After the incident, the Kree Accusers and Shi'ar Imperial Guards find the evidence tracing back to Wakanda and bullets made of vibranium.
 Thus, the Galactic Council declares war against Wakanda.
 The Galactic armada prepares to unleash its attack on Wakandan Prime.
 The Kree/Skrull forces led by Ronan the Accuser began breaching the vibranium shield.
 At the same time, the Shi'ar Imperial Guard infiltrated the royal palace and captured Shuri, disguised as Black Panther.
 With Shuri captured, T'Challa sets his next move with M'Baku to neutralize the armada.
 A few minutes later, Quill and Rider interrogate Shuri, accusing her people of the assassination plot, before she asks to see their evidence.
 T'Challa utilizes the planet's shield's weapon function to immobilize the enemy fleet and moves his forces to subdue their attackers.
 Soon to be boarded, Gladiator uses the K'lyon's still intact communication systems to contact Majestrix Xandra.
 While she insists that her ship is on the way to offer aid, Gladiator and her guardian, former ruler Deathbird, insist she escape and continue to live even while the Superguardians face death.
-T'Challa and his Hatut Zeraze board a Rigellian Man-Of-War to fight against the army, where he is confronted with Hulk and Amadeus.
+T'Challa and his Hatut Zeraze board a Rigellian Man-Of-War to fight against the army, where he is confronted with Hulk and Brawn.
 Shuri exonerates the evidence gathered against Wakanda and deduces that the entire incident is a ruse, and the vibranium bullets used by a sniper are inauthentic.
 However, the Skrulls, who are heavily loyal to Queen Veranke, began attacking the Galactic Councils within, with Shi'ar rebels led by Superguardian leader Electron plotting a coup against Xandra.
 Shuri, Rider, and Quill quickly escape the Skrulls and board Quill's ship, Milano III, to the Wakandan Stargate.
 Shuri realizes their mission is to destroy the gate, and they rush to escape before the device explodes.
 Gladiator, still unable to contact Xandra and Deathbird, begins to see the danger they are all in as the forces of the Council are trapped in Wakandan airspace.
 The mysterious player, who is revealed to be the Grandmaster, sits victoriously at the game board.